oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 Additional Upgrade Steps to use python-oracledb Thick Mode
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To use python-oracledb Thick mode, the following changes need to be made in addition to the common :ref:`commonupgrade`:
+To upgrade from cx_Oracle to python-oracledb Thick mode, the following changes need to be made in addition to the common :ref:`commonupgrade`:

 1. The function :func:`oracledb.init_oracle_client()` *must* be called to enable python-oracle Thick mode.
 It can be called anywhere before the first